cliffano/sendman/README.md

       "password": "somepassword"
     }

-Alternatively, you can use rsync.
+Alternatively, you can use rsync to send files to a remote host.

     {
       "protocol": "rsync",